 PHOTOS: Comedy Wildlife Finalists Offer Ode To Silly Serendipity

 Sure, it's unlikely that the Japanese macaque you see above actually threw up a Wu-Tang sign.
-Probably by some providential mix of the photographer's skill, patience and a hefty amount of dumb luck, this deadpan monkey stumbled into a funny-looking moment — not a lifelong appreciation for RZA & Co.
+Probably by some providential mix of the photographer's skill, patience and plain old dumb luck, this deadpan monkey stumbled into a funny-looking moment — not a lifelong appreciation for RZA & Co.

 Still, though: Isn't it pretty to think so?